Work in Progress ... Page Under Construction

 Mauritania Travel Tips

 By default, since we only work on a tailor-made basis, each of our travel projects will always be accompanied by our travel tips on the destinations to be visited.
 These will of course be adapted to the type of trip envisaged and the reality of the activities and places visited.
-If you would like general travel advice for Morocco, please don't hesitate to contact us via the "contact us" button.
+If you would like general travel advice for Mauritania, please don't hesitate to contact us via the "contact us" button.

 Where to Stay in Mauritania